Welcome to a resource that will help you perform a solid business environment analysis that works for every type of business.

 Shall I also tell you that Steve Ballmer, Microsoft CEO’s, once said about the iPhone that “it doesn’t appeal to business customers because it doesn’t have a keyboard”?

-BlackBerry allowed Apple to be laser-focused on the general-use smartphone market, while continuing to sell his products to business and government customers.
+So as you guessed it, BlackBerry allowed Apple to be laser-focused on the general-use smartphone market, while continuing to sell his products to business and government customers.

 First, the emergence of the “app economy” drove massive adoption of the iPhone and Android-based devices.
 Second, smartphones’ functions evolved from communication devices to full mobile entertainment hubs.

-And Blackberry didn’t anticipate that trend.
+Blackberry didn’t anticipate that trend.
 AT ALL.

-The Free Template
+The Free Business Template

 Most of them dramatically fail at understanding the external forces impacting their business.